spcorcor18/spcorcor18.github.io/1-statabasics.md

     save "C:\data\my file name.dta"
     save "C:\data\anotherfile.dta", replace

 If the file already exists and you want to replace it with the version currently in memory, use the `replace` option.
-The same rule for quotes applies as in #4.
+The same rule for quotes applies as noted earlier.

-## Closing a Stata dataset
+### Closing a Stata dataset

 To close a dataset (remove it from memory) use the command `clear`.
 This takes it out of memory, but does not delete it from your disk.
 As with any other file, don't "clear" data from memory if you have changes that you intended to save.

-## Reviewing the contents of a dataset
+### Reviewing the contents of a dataset

-Reviewing the contents of a dataset – use the Variables and Properties windows, the Variables manager (Data  Variables Manager), and/or these commands:
+Reviewing the contents of a dataset – use the Variables and Properties windows, the Variables manager (Data--Variables Manager), and/or these commands:

     browse      (allows you to view the data like a spreadsheet) edit            (allows you to edit the data like a spreadsheet—not advised)